spencerbraun/stats_notes/STATS202/ISL.md

 ##### Class Notes

 * Matrix notation for a regression -> $y = X\beta + \epsilon$ where $y = (y_1 ... y_n)^T$ and $\Beta = (\Beta_1 ... \Beta_n)^T$ and X is our data matrix with an extra column of 1 for the intercept.
 X stores each variable in a column, so X is dimension n x (p+1) and B is dimension (p+1) vector.
 Betas are always linear but the predictors X do not have to be linear.
-* Intuition behind F-test - $RSS_0$ is the RSS for the model under the null hypothesis where we set all of the betas to zero, just fitting the intercept.
+* F-test: $F=\frac{\left(\mathrm{RSS}_{0}-\mathrm{RSS}\right) / q}{\mathrm{RSS} /(n-p-1)}$ Intuition behind F-test - $RSS_0$ is the RSS for the model under the null hypothesis where we set all of the betas to zero, just fitting the intercept.
 RSS is just the model RSS. $RSS_0$ is always bigger since predictors improve the fit of the regression.
 Comparing the two RSS stats, if the additional betas don’t help much, then the RSS should be roughly the same.
 Otherwise we would expect a big improvement in the RSS over the replacement model with fewer betas.
 F-stat is the scaled ratio of the difference in the RSS over the RSS of the full model.
 In the specific case where we omit a single beta, then this is equivalent to a t-test for that beta.
 Note that since F depends on n, when n is large, an F-statistic that is just a little larger than 1 might still provide evidence against H0.
 In contrast, a larger F-statistic is needed to reject H0 if n is small.
 * Multiple testing issue - Given 10 betas, could do 10 different t-tests, 1 for each beta.
 Over a large number of betas and at significance level of 5%, bound to find significance as a false positive.
 Over 10 tests, P(at least one is positive) = 1 - P(no false positives) = 1 - P(1st test accepts and 2nd...) = 1- P(1st test accepts)P(2nd test accepts)... = $1 - (0.95)^{10} = 0.40$.
 The F-statistic does not suffer from this problem because it adjusts for the number of predictors.
 * p-value - if the null hypothesis is true, there is a p% chance of making a false positive, ie. rejecting $H_0$ in error.
 * Stepwise approach - construct a sequence of p models and select the best among them.
 Performed through forward, backward, or mixed selection.
 Note for forward selection we are looking at the individual linear models to determine which betas to add at each step.
 If p > n, we must use one of these methods since cannot fit a full model using OLS in this case.